-- Nicole Brown, Board Member – Southfield
+- Nicole Brown, Communications – Southfield

-- Sam Butler, Board Member – Detroit
+- Sam Butler, Communications – Detroit

-- David Gifford, Ridership Chair – Warren
+- David Gifford, Ridership Promotion Chair – Warren

-- Tanise Hill, Board Member – Detroit
+- Tanise Hill, Events – Detroit

-- Paul Lippens, Board Member – Ypsilanti
+- Paul Lippens, New Mobility and Executive Committee – Ypsilanti

-- Stephen Maiseloff, Board Development Chair, Detroit
+- Stephen Maiseloff, Board Development and 20 Year team – Detroit

-- Donald Stuckey, Vice President – Detroit
+- Donald Stuckey, President – Detroit

 Interested in Joining TRU’s Board?

 We want a board of directors that reflects the best of Detroit: Diverse, dynamic and dedicated to getting the job done.
-We accept applications for new Board members (available in pdf or doc) each fall.
+We accept applications for new Board members each fall.
 If you have experience in public transit issues, or economic/community development, or a knack for politics or fundraising, or are well connected to decision makers in the region, and if you understand that transit is key component of a healthy economy and are willing to dedicate yourself to TRU’s and Detroit’s success, please learn more about TRU, the responsibilities you would take up as a board member, and what your next steps would be to explore making that happen.

 Board applications are reviewed by the Board Development Committee, which makes a recommendation to the full Board.
 The full Board recommends a slate of new board candidates to the membership, which votes at TRU’s Annual Meeting each January.